awsdocs/amazon-elasticache-docs/doc_source/redis/ParameterGroups.Redis.md

 **Note**
 All current generation instance types are created in an Amazon Virtual Private Cloud VPC by default\.
-T1 instances do not support Multi\-AZ with automatic failover\.
+T1 instances do not support Multi\-AZ\.
 T1 and T2 instances do not support Redis AOF\.
 Redis configuration variables `appendonly` and `appendfsync` are not supported on Redis version 2\.8\.22 and later\.